EMT Intensive

 • Lodging or camping on site – it is available for an additional fee

-• Fee for background check
+• Fees for background checks

 • Prerequisite vaccines, or blood titers to prove vaccination if records cannot be found